-Hello and time for a another Macro Monday, welcome if this is your first time, and welcome back if you are a regular vistor.
+Hello, Excellers it is time for another blog post on #MacroMonday series again.
+Welcome if this is your first time, and welcome back if you are a regular visitor.
 If you want more Excel and VBA tips then sign up to my monthly Newsletter where I share 3 Excel Tips on the first Wednesday of the month and receive my free Ebook, 30 Excel Tips.

 If you want to see all of the blog posts in the Macro Mondays Series you can do so by clicking on the link below.